 |Not a substitute for overall strengthening – in most cases permanent strengthening work will be required in the future||Can be the first stage of overall strengthening work|

-- For buildings two storeys or under the fund will contribute approximately half the costs of the actual work involved in securing the URM parapet and/or facade up to a maximum of $25,000 (excluding GST) per s124 notice issued.
+- For buildings two storeys or under the fund will contribute half of the costs of the actual work involved in securing the URM parapet and/or facade up to a maximum of $25,000 (excluding GST) per s124 notice issued.